 Decide which criteria to use in the calculation:

 Recency: Number of days since the most recent invoice.
 The lower the better.

 Invoices: The total number of invoices in the past 12 months, The higher the better.

 Sales: The total merchandise sales dollars in the past 12 months.
 The higher the better.

 Profit: The total profit dollars in the past 12 months.
 The higher the better.

 Days: The average pay days of the customer.
 This number is calculated based on the aging days of the invoice and the payment date.
 You can find it in the customer ledger.
 The lower the better.

 Lines Shipped: The total number of shipped line items in the last 12 months.
-The higher the better.
+The lower the better.

 - Now define the ranking metrics for the point values 1-10.